mattrussi/gitlab-com-runbooks/docs/frontend/haproxy-logging.md

-# Frontend (HAProxy) Logging
+# HAProxy Logging

-HAProxy logs are not indexed in Elastic due to the volume of content.
+HAProxy logs are not indexed in *Elasticsearch* due to the volume of content.
-You can view logs for a single HAProxy VM by connecting and tailing local logs, but that may not be ideal when trying to investigate a site wide issue.
+You can view logs for a single HAProxy node by connecting and tailing local logs.
+This may not be ideal when trying to investigate a site wide issue.

 ## Google BigQuery

-HAProxy logs are collected into a table that can be queried in BigQuery.
+HAProxy logs are collected into a table that can be queried in *BigQuery*.
 This can provide the ability to search for patterns and look for recurring errors, etc.

-### Finding the HAProxy Logs in BigQuery
+### Finding HAProxy Logs in BigQuery

 - Log into the Google Cloud web console and search or navigate to `BigQuery` in the appropriate project.
 - In the `Explorer` on the left, you should open a `node` for your environment.